 The fourth full length release from the Philly rock outfit shows what a decade can do for the maturation of a touring band, punctuated by masterful production.
-Those ten years have seen frontman Adam Granduciel working to stitch the lines of blues, rock, and art of studio work back together.
+Those ten years have seen frontman Adam Granduciel working to stitch the lines of blues, rock, and studio work back together.
 It is not unappreciated.

 “Up All Night,” is a warm welcome — vivid synthesizer work, a few piano chords, and a buzzing drum sample— a breath of relief for diehard fans.
 After signing to Atlantic in 2014, concerns sprung up that the sonic elements that made Lost In A Dream the most critically acclaimed album of 2014 would be stunted.
 Throughout A Deeper Understanding, the band works to disprove that narrative.